First off, tell me about yourself?

 Tell me about anything you’ve written previously?

-So far, I’ve written only two full-length novels, two novellas, and a few short stories in different genres.
+So far, I’ve written two full-length novels, two novellas, and a few short stories in different genres.

 And what are your plans for writing in the future?